 The fear of being buried alive is called taphephobia (Greek for grave + fear).
 In the early 1900s this rather widespread fear led to the creation of so-called safety coffins.
 These coffins had some sort of mechanism installed in them for communicating with the living – mechanisms such pulleys and ropes which were attached to bells above ground.
 Hence the term “saved by the bell.”

-Hans Christian Anderson, the fairy-tale writer, was petrified of being buried alive.
+Hans Christian Andersen, the fairy-tale writer, was petrified of being buried alive.
 A note on the table next to his bed read, “I only appear to be dead” and when he was not sleeping he wore the note around his neck.
 Frederic Chopin wrote to someone: “The earth is suffocating.
 Swear to make them cut me open so that I won’t be buried alive.”
 President George Washington requested of his secretary: “Have me decently buried; and do not let my body be put into a vault in less than three days after I am dead.”

 THE ANSWER TO FEAR